LP-116/sqlalchemy-challenge/README.md

 A blank dataframe is then created and the normals list is added to the dataframe.
 The dates are also added as the index for the dataframe.

-For the final part in this homework we plot the temperature data as a area graph.
+For the final part in this challenge we plot the temperature data as a area graph.

 ---